SETI/rms-julian/README.md

 # Julian Library, version 2.0

 This is a large set of routines for handing date and time conversions.
-Compared to other date/time libraries in Python, including CSPYCE, it has these features.
+Compared to other date/time libraries in Python, including CSPYCE, it has these features:

 - It handles the time systems Coordinated Universal Time (UTC), International Atomic Time (TAI), Barycentric Dynamical Time (TDB), and Terrestrial Time (TT, previously called